oracle-livelabs/apex/oci-rag-agent/6-enhance-ui/6-enhance-ui.md

     ![Breadcrumb](images/breadcrumb.png " ")

-4. Navigate to **Page1 : Chat With OCI Generative AI** root node, in the Property Editor, enter/select the following:
+4. Navigate to **Page 1 : Chat With OCI Generative AI** root node and in the Property Editor, enter/select the following:

-    - Under Navigation Menu > Override User Interface Level: **Toggle On**
+    - Navigation Menu > Override User Interface Level: **Toggle On**

-    - Under CSS > Inline: Copy below CSS
+    - CSS > Inline: Copy and paste the below CSS in the code editor:

     ```
     <copy>